hisrg/SNPE/README.md

   Quantize DLC files to 8 bit fixed point for running on the Hexagon DSP Debug and analyze the performance of the network with SNPE tools Integrate a network into applications and other code via C++ or Java
-# This part include SNPE install, Tutorial, Example and Project
+# This part includes SNPE install, Tutorial, Example and Project